NavandarM/lncRNA-expression-and-regulation-across-different-brain-regions-in-primates/README.md

 ### Downstream_data_analysis_of_expression.R
 - Rscripts used to get the expression pattern of differentially expressed orthologous lncRNAs from both and either species.

+### Human_DEGs_visualization.R
+- Provides information about the protein-coding genes differentially expressed across any of the brain regions.
+- Extracts the information of variance stabilized read counts, normalized read counts of respective differentially expressed genes.
+- Heatmap and boxplot visualization of the expression of differentially expressed orthologs lncRNAs from both and either of the species.

+### Co-expression_calculation.R
+- Calculates the correlation of expression between Human lncRNAs from each cluster's lncRNA and protein-coding genes.

+### Correlation_input_preparation_and_plotting.R
+- Prepares the dataframe for getting circular plot showing correlations.

+### Plot_statistics_Pos_vs_Neg_co-expressed_Pairs.R
+- Plots the statistics of positively and negatively co-expressed lncRNAs and protein-coding genes.